pablo-carbajo1/Assignment1-I310D/README.md

 The 4 attributes that I used are based on enrolled hours.
 So, under 12 enrolled hours, 12 enrolled hours, 15 enrolled hours and 18 enrolled hours.
 I represented this data with binary numbers, 0 meaning "Yes" and 1 meaning "No"

 However, the data might be inaccurate because I used 20 responses on the poll, which is not a big enough sample to properly represent the actual percentages and numbers of hours that students were enrolled in during that semester.

-### Libraries used for the visualization of the data